TeachMeInc/mathgames-js/README.md

 AVAILABLE_STANDARDS_CLOSED|-|The user has closed the available standards dialog AVERAGE_TIME_CHANGE|avgTime: *number* |The average time has changed

-## Session Options
+## Question Options

-The startSession method accepts an object defining options to be used when rendering the question images.
+The getQuestion method accepts an object defining options to be used when rendering the question images.

 The colors options acccept rgba colors in the form [red, blue, green, alpha]